oliver-stott/sean-lahman-baseball/README.md

 | Washington Nationals (WAS) | 62.8 | 25.5 | 11.7 |
 | Miami Marlins (MIA) | 64.9 | 29.9 | 5.2 |

+- Right-Handed Dominance: The vast majority of players in nearly all teams bat right-handed.
+This reflects the natural population distribution where right-handedness is more common.

+- Left-Handed Consistency: The percentage of left-handed batters tends to be fairly consistent across teams, generally hovering around the 25-30% range.

+- Switch-Hitting Rarity: The percentage of switch-hitters (batting with both hands) is relatively low across all teams, typically below 15%.
+This suggests that switch-hitting is a less common skill.

 #### :zap: Average Height and Weight Differences Per Decade

 | Decade | Average Height Difference (Inches) | Average Weight Difference (Pounds) |